uofajillian/edx-documentation/en_us/xblock/source/concepts/index.rst

 XBlock Concepts
 ####################

-This part provides conceptual information about XBlocks and demonstrates examples.
+This part of the tutorial provides conceptual information about XBlocks and demonstrates examples.

 .. toctree::
    :maxdepth: 2